CATEGORY: GRASS VALLEY

 Between the chicken house and the machine shed was the “four-holer” for those who liked to relieve themselves in a social situation.
 It was a handy appurtenance for harvest hands, none of whom were allowed in the house (they were even fed outside at a long table set up on the lawn).
 It was also handy for anyone else who didn’t want to go all the way into the house to use the bathroom.
 The four-holer had its own appurtenance: the “Monkey Wards” catalog, which served two purposes: reading material and—well, it was the depression: nobody bought toilet paper for outdoor toilets.

 At three locations in the Big Square were big wooden gates.
-The main one was where the entry lane came into the south side of the Big Square from highway 97.
+The main one was where the entry lane came from highway 97 on the west into the south side of the Big Square.
 It was always kept open, except when the horses were turned into the Square to keep the weeds down.

 Directly opposite the entry lane, at the east side of the Square, was the gate to the pasture and the wheat fields beyond.
 It was actually two gates of different sizes with a removable post between, so that both gates could be opened to allow for the passage of a large combine.